Architecture

 - Swap on intermediate/destination chain (if needed)

-- Verify final balance
+- Verify final balance against quoted output

 Each step includes failure handling — if a bridge stalls or conditions change mid-execution, the engine can reroute through an alternative path.